Praxy-12/Blinkit-Grocery-Sales-SQL-Analysis-Project/README.md

 # Blinkit-Grocery-Sales-SQL-Analysis-Project
 This project explores and analyzes grocery sales data for Blinkit, a retail company.
 Usir advanced SQL queries and window functions, we uncover sales trends, customer preferences, outlet performance, and more.

 -->SQL Analysis Goals
--Rank items by sales within each outlet
+- Rank items by sales within each outlet
--Analyze sales growth year over year
+- Analyze sales growth year over year
--Explore average and weighted customer ratings -Examine visibility and sales patterns by outlet -Understand how fat content affects customer perception
+- Explore average and weighted customer ratings
+- Examine visibility and sales patterns by outlet
+- Understand how fat content affects customer perception

 -->Key SQL Techniques Used